What To Expect When Voting

 Curbside Voting

-If a voter is physically unable to enter the voting place without assistance or likelihood of injury to his or her health, they may ask that a poll worker bring a voting unit during Early Voting or Election Day to their car at the entrance of the voting place.
+If a voter is physically unable to enter the voting location without assistance or likelihood of injury to his or her health, they may ask that an election worker bring a voting unit during Early Voting or Election Day to their car at the entrance of the voting location.
 All curbside voters will be allowed the same privacy as a voter at the voting booth.
+Every voting location during Early Voting or Election Day will designate a space for curbside voting.
+If you are a voter requesting curbside voting, you may call or text to request assistance.
+The phone number will be displayed in an A-Frame sign that will be placed at the designated spot.
+We ask that you park in front of the sign for assistance.

 For more information please contact our office at (915) 546-2154.